Non-Emergency Patient Transport Service (NEPTS)

 - Full address with postal code

-- Your mobility needs – are you in a wheelchair for example?
+- Your mobility needs – are you in a wheelchair, for example?

-Arriva operates to performance standards (called Key Performance Indicators) that have been set by the CCG.
+The NEPTS operates to performance standards (called Key Performance Indicators) that have been set by the CCG.
 These include:

 - the maximum time you should expect your journey to take, depending on the distance to travel